 Read Biographies of Famous People Who Overcame Challenges

 Read child-friendly biographies of famous people who overcame challenges and went on to do great things.
 People like Ben Franklin, Thomas Edison, J.K.
 Rowling, George Lucas, etc. Your child will love to hear about how these people tried and failed or had others make fun of them on their journeys.
-They didn’t give up and eventually did something amazing.
+They didn’t give up and eventually did amazing things.